 B.Bear and Lolly Catch That Cookie! by A.A.
 Livingston, illustrated by Joey Chou

 Best friends, B. Bear and Lolly, are having trouble with their Porridge Perfector invention when the Gingerbread Man-made things worse by tipping it over and running away.
 So Lolly and B. Bear decide to catch the Gingerbread Man themselves.
 I love this charming adventure.

 Very Little Cinderella by Heapy & Heap

 Little Cinderella is a cutie pie who speaks in baby talk and throws tantrums.
 Her fairy godmother helps her get dressed for the dance.
 This little Cinderella wears her favorite blue dress and yellow boots (“yello”) and goes on her big blue scooter.
 A charming new telling of this familiar fairy tale!

 Red by Jed Alexander

 In a wordless picture book, this little Red travels through a forest on the way to her grandmother’s house.
 As she does, you’ll see animals carrying gifts.
 Can you predict why?
-It’s a party at grandmother’s house!
+It’s a party at her grandmother’s house!
 With a friendly big bad wolf.
 Gorgeous illustrations.

 Cinderella’s Stepsister and the Big Bad Wolf by Lorraine Carey, illustrated by Migy Blanco

-In this wonderfully illustrated story, Cinderella Ugly is just as bad as her step-sisters Ugly except for the littlest one, Gertie.
+In this wonderfully illustrated story, Cinderella Ugly is just as bad as her step-sister Ugly except for the littlest one, Gertie.
 The Ugly family sends Gertie to the Wicked Queen, the Worst Witch, and the Big Bad Wolf to learn how to be bad.
 It doesn’t work.
 And, in another surprise twist, you’ll never guess who goes to the ball with Gertie!!